 Next, you need to install a powerful LEMP Stack on Cloud Server.

 We need an SSH connection terminal for further installation.
-You can use PuTTY client available for Windows OS, and for macOS, you can use use the built-in terminal and configure the remote connection.
+You can use the PuTTY client available for Windows OS; for macOS, you can use the built-in terminal and configure the remote connection.

-- Enter the IP address of droplet server
+1. Enter the IP address of the droplet server

-- Enter the Username that you’ve received in mailer (default is root)
+5. Enter the Username that you’ve received in the mailer (default is root)

-- You’ll be logged into Ubuntu Cloud droplet
+7. You’ll be logged into the Ubuntu Cloud droplet

 Next, we would be installing the Nginx, MySQL, and PHP (known as LEMP Stack) on the droplet as these are mandatory pre-requisite for WordPress functioning.